wttech/gradle-aem-plugin/docs/launcher.md

 The URL could point to CRX package or to OSGi bundle which will be automatically wrapped into CRX package on-the-fly.

 Notice that package URL could be using SMB/SFTP protocols too.
 In such case remember to specify file transfer properties as in [local instance](#setting-up-local-instance) example.
+Also instead of URL, dependency notation could be used to resolve package from Maven Central or JCenter repository.x

 ### Tailing logs